International Students: All you need to know

 Going to your place of quarantine

-Once you arrive on Canadian soil:
+If you are not exempt from mandatory quarantine, once you arrive on Canadian soil:

 - Report your arrival within 48 hours using ArriveCAN (iOS, Android or online) or by calling 1-833-641-0343.